gdolly/gdolly.github.io/_posts/2021-07-22-about-vegansim.markdown

 ***What triggered this thought? / What motivated you to take this big step?***

-My martial art trainer, Binu Sensei *(Sensei in Japanese means teacher) *is vegan and through him I got to know about veganism.
-And since I was curious about it having never known about veganism before, he recommended me to read a book *Heads and Tails — by Maneka Gandhi. *So the book and several follow up discussions with my Sensei made me realise that I have a choice to make a difference.
+My martial art trainer, Binu Sensei *(Sensei in Japanese means teacher)* is vegan and through him I got to know about veganism.
+And since I was curious about it having never known about veganism before, he recommended me to read a book *Heads and Tails — by Maneka Gandhi*.
+So the book and several follow up discussions with my Sensei made me realise that I have a choice to make a difference.
 And I’m really grateful to him for introducing me to veganism and helping me be a bit more compassionate.

 <br/>

 ***But plants have life too?
 It’s just that they can’t express pain like animals do?***

-This boils down to a purely scientific question — *Can plants feel pain? *And the answer is we don’t know for sure but most biologists would say they don’t because plants do not have pain receptors or a nervous system or a brain to process emotions like pain.
+This boils down to a purely scientific question — *Can plants feel pain?* And the answer is we don’t know for sure but most biologists would say they don’t because plants do not have pain receptors or a nervous system or a brain to process emotions like pain.

 On the other hand, animals, we certainly know do feel pain.
 So…